Voulismeno Aloni

 It is a ground subsidence with a circular shape up to 90 meters in diameter.
 Its slopes are steep and vertical reaching up to 60 meters of height from the bottom of the formation.
-Descent into the interior is feasible on foot from the South-West side following a certain pathway.
+Descent into the interior is feasible on foot from the southwestern side following a certain pathway.

 Geologists believe that it is a sinkhole, formed by the depression of a cave, during the Pleistocene period.

 In spite of what its name implies, it is believed that it was never used as a threshing floor.